behreajj/CamZup/README.md

     return this;
   }

-  // Overload static method with a version that requires no target. public static PVector add(PVector a, PVector b) {
+  // Overload static method to supply a null to target. public static PVector add(PVector a, PVector b) {
     return PVector.add(a, b, (PVector)null);
   }